Richmond Primary School will be 100 years old on 21 March 2021.

 2021 Happy 100th birthday! rooms 1 and 0

-A number of former students have been in touch, keen to attend the Centenary Fair and to meet up with their classmates.
-We will use the library for alumni reunions.
-A number of alumni have reserved a time-slot for their year group to meet in the library.
-After you meet we will show you around the classrooms and you are very welcome to gather afterwards in the quadrangle cafe or elsewhere at the Fair.
-If your group is very large you may also be on the front lawn!
+A number of former students and teachers have been in touch, keen to attend the Centenary Fair and to meet up with their classmates.
+We will use the library as an alumni reunion meeting point.
+A number of alumni groups have reserved a time-slot for their year group as below.
+After you meet, students will show you around the classrooms and you are very welcome to gather afterwards in the quadrangle cafe or elsewhere at the fair.
+If your group is very large you may also use the front lawn.
 The cafe in the quad is next to the library for groups to also gather for a cup of tea together.

-Here are the library bookings according to year of graduation:
+Here are the library bookings according to year of graduation.
+No need to register, just come along!

 1930s/40s: 2.00pm – 2.30pm